mkosir/typescript-style-guide/README.md

 export const Status = (status: StatusProps) => {...
 ```

+An exaggerated example where implementing 10 React components (or functions) with 5 required props each, is better then implementing one "can do it all" function which accepts 50 optional props.
 As mentioned React components are functions, where [respective rules apply](#functions), if it becomes to complex it probably should be broken into smaller pieces.

 ### Component Types